Employee Training and Development: Caregiver Support in the Workplace

 How Corporations Can Support Working Caregivers

 Corporations can demonstrate support for working caregivers in a variety of ways.
-Knowing the support that managers can offer is one of the first steps in creating an employee awareness program on the subject of elder care.
+Knowing the support that managers can offer is one of the first steps in creating an employee awareness program on the subject of eldercare.
 The human resource department should create a go-to document for managers of employee policies for work and other arrangements to accommodate caregiving responsibilities.

 Learning Care Management Techniques from The Care Navigator

 This extraordinary program enables participants to learn and implement care management techniques developed by Wilson and used in her prior care navigation business, The Care Navigator.
 Wilson’s experience as a court-appointed guardian, medical and financial power of attorney, the personal representative of the estate, trustee, and care manager allows her to speak to a broad range of caregiving experiences.
-Her expertise and ability to teach caregivers about all aspects of taking care of elderly parents is unequaled.
+Her expertise and ability to teach caregivers about all aspects of taking care of elderly parents are unequaled.